jessicalumian/undergrad-dev/lesson.md

 We will use a `wget` command to download the raw reads from EBI.

+*Discussion question*:
-*Discussion question: What are raw reads?*
+- What are raw reads?

 ```
 # K12 (paired ends), download ~10 min